reefland/ansible-k3s-argocd-renovate/roles/k3s-kubernetes/README.md

 8. Configure TrueNAS for democratic-csi Configuration.

 NOTE: That TrueNAS core requires the use of both API key and SSH access.
-TrueNAS Scale only requires API access.
+(TrueNAS Scale only requires API access)

 * 1st - Generate a SSH key.
   * The public key will be placed in the TrueNAS user account and the private key will be placed in an ansible vault configuration file (`vars/secrets/truenas_api_secrets.yml` variable `TN_SSH_PRIV_KEY`).